garden-io/garden/docs/contributing/config-resolution.md

 The following needs to happen here:

-* `${environment.name}` and `${var.commonEnvVars}` need to be resolved (into `dev` and `{ SOME_VAR: A, OTHER_VAR: B }`).
+* We need to parse template strings and create an abstract syntax tree (See `parseTemplateString()`)
+* We need to parse structural template operators and create a tree of `UnresolvedTemplateValue` instances (See `parseTemplateCollection()`)
+* We call the `deepEvaluate()` function on the configuration, together with the context that contains values of `environment.name` and `var.commonEnvVars`.
+* This calls `evaluate` on the `UnresolvedTemplateValue` that holds all AST node instances of the template string, and `ContextLookupExpression.evaluate` will look up the keys in the context.
-* The `{ SOME_VAR: A, OTHER_VAR: B }` map needs to be merged into the `env` map.
+* We also call `evaluate` on the `MergeLazyValue` instance that represents the `$merge` operation, which merges the `{ SOME_VAR: A, OTHER_VAR: B }` map into the `env` map.

-Both of these happen inside the `resolveTemplateStrings` function.
-We highly recommend reading the source code for `resolveTemplateStrings` along with this doc, since the full details of the implementation reside there.

-The `resolveTemplateStrings` function takes the following params:

-* `value` is a JSON-like object.
-For example, a project/action/module config.
-* `context` provides the template keys & values that the parser uses for lookups—in the example below, this would contain the `environment` and `var` keys (among other things).
-* `opts` contains a few optional fields, most importantly `allowPartial`, which we'll cover in the section on partial resolution below.

-In a nutshell, we do the following in `resolveTemplateStrings`:

-* We recursively walk through `value`, looking for string values and calling the parser on them (the parser is also provided with the `context` and `opts` params, among other things).
-* These values are replaced with the resolved values from the parser.
-* Structural operators (e.g. `$merge`, `$if`, `$concat` and `$forEach`) are also applied.

-> Note: To avoid coupling this guide too tightly to the particular implementation (this guide was written in August 2023), we'll leave it to the reader to familiarize themselves with the details by reading the source of `resolveTemplateStrings` and other helpers/data structures around it.

-The _parser_ is an auto-generated recursive-descent parser, and implements all the syntactic elements available in Garden's template expressions.
+The template-string _parser_ is an auto-generated recursive-descent parser, and implements all the syntactic elements available in Garden's template expressions.
+It generates an abstract syntax tree.
 This includes:

 * Boolean expressions
 * Calling template helper functions (like `camelCase`, `join` or `isEmpty`)
 * Template context lookups (like `environment.name` or `var.some_key`)

-See `core/src/template-string/parser.pegjs` for details on the syntax and expression evaluation logic.
+See `core/src/template/parser.pegjs` for the syntax and parser implementation.
 When Core is built, this file is passed to a parser generation tool which generates an efficient parser based on the syntax & functions defined there.

+See `core/src/template/ast.ts` for the `evaluate` implementation of each expression.

 ### Partial VS full resolution

-In the above example, we already had all the template context keys we needed available to fully resolve the action config (the `environment` and `var` keys).

-This isn't always the case!
-There are several points in the config resolution flow where we can resolve some—but not all—template strings.

-The most important example is the preprocessing phase of action resolution.
-There, we have access to most of the available template fields, but not e.g. outputs of other actions—those are only available when the actions are fully resolved via the solver.

-Our strategy in those situations is to resolve what we can, and leave what we can't resolve for later.
-To do this, we call `resolveTemplateStrings` with `allowPartial: true`.

-At some point later in the resolution flow, we'll have all the data we need to fully resolve all template strings (for example, the outputs of all dependency actions, so we can resolve e.g. `${actions.deploy.api.outputs.some-key}`).
-At that point, we'll call `resolveTemplateStrings` again, but this time with `allowPartial: false`—this means that if any strings couldn't be resolved, that's an error: Something was missing (which is usually a user error).

-The question of which template context keys are available at what times brings us to our next topic: The config resolution flow.
+For historical reasons, template strings with multiple expressions like `${var.foo}${var.bar}` can also be partially evaluated (`legacyAllowPartial: true`).
+This is ONLY USED for backwards-compatibility with Garden version `0.13` when using template conditions in Kubernetes manifest file templates, and will be removed in `0.14`.

+We call configs where some templated values have been evaluated, and others have not, **unresolved configs** to differentiate it from the `legacyAllowPartial` feature.

 ## The config context classes